conjurer-rich/flow-decision-records/pages/docs/flow-decision-signals.md

 ---

-## 🛠️ Signals in Practice
+## 🛠️ Signals in practice

 When running a Flow Clinic or workshop:

 - Encourage teams to write down flow blockers or pain points as signals
 - Don’t worry about naming root causes right away
 - Group and tag signals thematically
-- Use a “Signal → Trigger → Decision” board or workflow to guide prioritization
+- Use a [Flow Decision Radar](/docs/flow-decision-radar) to guide prioritization
 - Revisit signals periodically to see if they’ve evolved into actionable decisions

 ---